Preveter/elastalert/docs/source/ruletypes.rst

 ``telegram_proxy``: By default ElastAlert will not use a network proxy to send notifications to Telegram.
 Set this option using ``hostname:port`` if you need to use a proxy.

+``telegram_escape_body``: Telegram refuses messages with invalid markdown.
+As soon as alert body may contain markdown syntax specific chars ElastAlert wraps alert body into the block of code.
+Set this option to ``false`` if you want to send alerts with rich body and if you want to handle this situations on your own.
+The default is true.

 GoogleChat
 ~~~~~~~~~~
 GoogleChat alerter will send a notification to a predefined GoogleChat channel.
 The body of the notification is formatted the same as with other alerters.